Academies/sca/day3/pset/connect_four/README.md

 would also be a good idea to write down the algorithm as pseudocode on paper before trying to implement it.

-If you are truly stuck, you can look at the pseudocode below, but do try to work with your neighbors to come up with an algorithm on your own first.
+If you are truly stuck, you can press the Next button to see pseudocode for a solution to this problem, but do try to work with your neighbors to come up with an algorithm on your own first.
 A lot of the fun of programming is trying to come up with algorithms like this!

-{% spoiler "Pseudocode" %}
+{% next %}

+Here's pseudocode for detecting wins:

 ```
 for direction in horizontal, vertical, diagonal left, and diagonal right:
     adjacent_matches := 1